Deadly tornadoes hit Texas and Oklahoma, flatten buildings

 National Weather Service meteorologist Robert Darby in Tulsa said the far-reaching storm produced heavy rain in the Stilwell area at the time, around 4 inches (10.16 centimeters).

-Idabel, a rural town of about 7,000 at the foothills of the Ouachita Mountains, saw extensive damage, Cain said.
+Idabel, a town of about 7,000, saw extensive damage, Cain said.
 “There are well over 100 homes and businesses damaged from minor damage to totally destroyed,” Cain said.

 Trinity Baptist Church in Idabel was preparing to complete a new building when the storm ripped apart their sanctuary and flattened the shell of the new structure next door, according to Pastor Don Myer.